 Loan Estimate

-The form that lists the estimated settlement charges the borrower must pay at closing and the terms of the loan including the annual percentage rate (APR).
-The lender is obligated to provide the borrower this form within three business days of receiving the loan application.
+The Loan Estimate (LE) is a form that shows the estimated costs you'll have to pay when you close on a mortgage, along with terms of the loan, including the annual percentage rate (APR).
+Lenders are required to provide the LE to the borrower within 3 business days of receiving a loan application.

 Loan Officer